Seasonal Home Maintenance Checklist for Avon, Indiana Residents

 Winter: Protect Plumbing and Heating

-Freezing temperatures in Avon can cause serious plumbing problems if pipes aren’t properly insulated.
+Freezing temperatures in Avon can cause serious plumbing problems if pipes are not properly insulated.
 Check exposed pipes in basements, garages, and crawlspaces, and use foam pipe insulation where needed.
 Keep cabinet doors open during extreme cold to allow warm air to reach under-sink pipes.
-Set thermostats to at least 55°F if leaving home for an extended period, and keep heating systems running efficiently by replacing filters monthly.
+Set thermostats to at least 55 degrees if leaving home for an extended period, and keep heating systems running efficiently by replacing filters monthly.

 Winter: Monitor for Ice and Snow Buildup